consulo/consulo-dev.github.io/docs/tutorials/action_system.md

 * [Grouping Actions](action_system/grouping_action.md)

-The source code for the [`action_basics`](https://github.com/JetBrains/intellij-sdk-code-samples/tree/master/action_basics) code sample is used throughout this tutorial.
+The `action_basics` code sample is used throughout this tutorial.
+See the Consulo plugin template for examples.